ualsg/ualsg.netlify.app/content/openings/_index.md

 ## Open applications and general info about positions

-We appreciate enquiries from motivated prospective PhD candidates, research assistants, and postdoctoral research fellows with dedicated applications.
+We appreciate open enquiries from motivated prospective PhD candidates, research assistants, postdoctoral research fellows, and visiting scholars but we expect dedicated applications.
-Before applying, do read the sections below.
+Before applying, please read the sections below.

-We want to hear about your specific interest and expect you to have a solid understanding of what we do.
+We want to hear about your specific interest and expect you to have at least a basic understanding of what we do and what our research lines are about.
-Do read one of our [publications](/publication), provide your perspective and motivation (e.g. write a short proposal how you would take these results further), and let us know how do you see yourself contributing to our research group.
+We suggest that you have a look at one of our [publications](/publication), provide your perspective and motivation (e.g. write a short proposal how you would take these results further), and let us know how do you envision contributing to our research group.
-In your application, please highlight your computational and geospatial skills.
+In your application, please highlight your computational, programming, and geospatial skills.
 Your experience should be evident from the courses followed, publications, and your GitHub account.

-While we appreciate interest, we cannot attend to generic applications without a clear motivation and understanding of the scope of our work.
+While we appreciate interest, we cannot entertain generic applications without a clear motivation and understanding of the scope of our work.

 ### Postdocs

-Postdoctoral research fellows are expected to be independent, spearhead new research initiatives, assist with funding applications, and provide guidance to junior members.
+Postdoctoral research fellows are expected to be moderately independent, spearhead new research initiatives, contribute to funding applications, and provide guidance to junior members.
 Our Lab enables an environment that accords a degree of freedom in exploring own research ideas, and fosters careers of postdocs in several ways such as support to attend conferences and involvements in multiple projects and collaborations.

 We announce available postdoc positions in the [openings section](#openings) above, but you are welcome to send an open application, as sometimes there might be a new funded project just around the corner.